vidrop/portfolio-website/README.md

 - developers who already have a portfolio and are looking for some design inspiration or code snippets
 - people interested in my work

-## key features
-- integrated a JSON file with HTML using Javascript to load projects, ensuring scalability and simplicity for project updates
-- integrated the contact form with Google Sheets using Google Apps Script to store real-time data during contact form submissions and automatically receive an email notification for each new entry
-- incorporated a matrix rain animation effect using JavaScript to visually enhance the landing page UX design

 ## how to use this for yourself?
 - clone the repository
 - open `index.html` in your browser